Richard H. R. White: Life

 White was the youngest of three children.
-His father was Sydney White, who along with his brother ran a ladies and gentlemans outfitters.
+His father was Sydney White, who along with his brother ran a ladies and gentlemen's outfitters.
 His mother was Marion White née Leigh, who was a school teacher.
 After attending Newcastle-under-Lyme High School he matriculated at Emmanuel College at the University of Cambridge in 1944 to study medicine.
 In 1950, White graduated with a Bachelor of Medicine, Bachelor of Surgery (MB ChB).

 White married Patricia White née Taverner a nurse, in 1952.
 The couple had two boys together.

 Career

 White attended Guy's Hospital Medical School in London, where he completed his clinical training.
 His early training in a number of posts, enabled him to attain membership of the Royal College of Physicians.
 At the Royal Brompton Hospital White learned to do liver biopsy's.
-After deciding to become a peaditrician, he trained at the Great Ormond Street Hospital (GOSH) and Guy's Hospital's in London.
+After deciding to become a paediatrician, he trained at the Great Ormond Street Hospital (GOSH) and Guy's Hospital's in London.
 At GOSH, he became interested in histology and particularly nephrotic syndrome in children.
 This was known as Bright's disease that was first discovered by Richard Bright in 1824, but even after more than 100 years, there was very little known about it, particularly in children.

-Needle biospy
+Needle biopsy

-In 1954, after reading an article by Robert Kark and Robert Muehrcke titled: "Biopsy of kidney in prone position" White became interested in using a needle to do renal biospy in children.
-As a senior registrar at GOSH, he attempted to introduce a new procedure using the biospy needle but was unsuccessful due to the opposition from the peaditricians and pathologists, who believed it could only be done under general anaesthetic.
+In 1954, after reading an article by Robert Kark and Robert Muehrcke titled: "Biopsy of kidney in prone position" White became interested in using a needle to do renal biopsy in children.
+As a senior registrar at GOSH, he attempted to introduce a new procedure using the biopsy needle but was unsuccessful due to the opposition from the paediatricians and pathologists, who believed it could only be done under general anaesthetic.
 However, Alan Moncrieff encouraged him to research the pathology of Liver biopsy's and managed to convince the medical staff that it could be successful.
 After meeting Hugh de Wardener from Charing Cross Hospital who was the first to conduct Renal biopsy's in adults in the uk, White immediately saw the potential in developing a percutaneous biopsy needle that could be applied with a local anesthetic for children that needed a renal biopsy.
 White compared the use of surgical biopsy techniques under a general anaesthetic against the percutaneous biopsy needle technique under a local anaesthetic in his MD thesis.

 In November 1959, he able to use his new technique, when he performed a needle biopsy on a child who was under general anaesthetic at GOSH.
 This was the first time in Europe that it had been tried.
 In 1960, White was seconded to the Makerere University College medical school in Mulago Hospital in Kampala, Uganda for two years.
 While there, he continued working on the development of the percutaneous biopsy needle and developed a local anesthetic technique as a replacement for the general anaesthetic.